colomboluke/bracket-maker/src/Brainstorm.md

   - [ ] Let users click 'next' or 'prev' to move between VotingScreens
   - [ ] Select votes with right/left arrow keys
   - [ ] When trying to click 'next' on VotingScreen, highlight the rows that still need to vote
-  - [x] VotingScreen has a 'reset votes' button
   - [ ] Info buttons/tutorial explaining the basic idea of a voting bracket
-  - [x] Let users close a VotingScreen by pressing escape
-  - 2. [x] In SetupPage, have the remove Team/Voter button only when hovering
-  - 4.[x]
-Progress bar, showing how many matches still need to be completed
   - [ ] Display title and description
     - I think description might be nice for the final printout
   - [ ] Let users choose images for each Team/Voter